robmarkcole/fastpages-blog/_posts/2022-07-24-satellite-image-deep-learning.md

 ![](https://raw.githubusercontent.com/robmarkcole/blog/master/images/satellite-image-deep-learning/main.jpg "The repository on Github")

 ## History
 So when and why did I start this repository?
 Looking at the [code-frequency](https://github.com/robmarkcole/satellite-image-deep-learning/graphs/code-frequency) chart I see I started this repository sometime in April 2018, whilst I was working at Surrey Satellites[^2].
 The satellite constellation I had been hired to work on as an optical systems engineer/project manager, was on hold as it did not secure the required investment.
 I had demonstrated my ability to program in python and was reassigned to assist with some development work.
-In particular the company had developed a basic catalogue for viewing satellite imagery & capture locations on a map, built using folium[^3] and some python scripts.
+In particular the company had developed a basic catalogue for viewing satellite imagery & capture locations on a map, built using a single `index.html` file containing some clever Javascript, and some python scripts that processed imagery metadata into a geojson file and generated thumbnails.
 I was asked to add some new features after the original developer left for a role as Descartes Labs.
-Most of the features were quite easily implemented, such as adding new sources of archive imagery (from a pile of CD roms) and tweaking the UI with some Javascript.
+Most of the features were quite easily implemented, such as adding new sources of archive imagery (from a pile of CD roms) and tweaking the UI by editing some Javascript.
 The catalogue quickly grew, and improving the search functionality became a high priority.
 One particular feature request was to add tags to imagery, so a user could search using terms such as `residential area` or `port`.
 Now with well geo-referenced imagery the tagging could be performed using some kind of geo-spatial lookup, but the challenge was that much of the imagery lacked precise geo-location.
 What options are there for tagging an aerial image like this?

 Naturally machine learning was suggested, and I was given two days to do a POC[^4].
 The time-frame was very limited so I knew I would need to hit the ground running.
 I was aware of CNNs and their use for classification/tagging images and began searching online for relevant articles with published code, specifically applied to satellite imagery.
 From memory, I recall finding many academic papers, but very few were accompanied with published code.
 Also for those that were published with code, the code quality could vary significantly.
-At this point I started making a list of good resources using Markdown[^5] in a simple README[^6] and (with permission) put this on Github.
+At this point I started making a list of good resources using Markdown[^4] in a simple README[^5] and (with permission) put this on Github.
 Creating a list in markdown is very straight-forward, and the basic syntax is shown below:

 ```
 * [title](url) -> some description
 ```

 Over time I have added more structure to the README, and added a Github action to check the validity of links, but otherwise the approach remains as simple as when I first conceived it.
-After leaving Surrey Satellites I moved on to other projects on Github (mostly adding extensions and integrations to Home-Assistant[^7]) but was surprised to see after a couple of years that satellite-image-deep-learning had become my most popular Github repository by star count.
-In Jan 2021 I joined Satellite Vu[^8] and naturally my interest in satellite imagery took center stage once more.
+After leaving Surrey Satellites I moved on to other projects on Github (mostly adding extensions and integrations to Home-Assistant[^6]) but was surprised to see after a couple of years that satellite-image-deep-learning had become my most popular Github repository by star count.
+In Jan 2021 I joined Satellite Vu[^7] and naturally my interest in satellite imagery took center stage once more.
 At this point I decided to put most of my open source energy into this repository, and it has grown from strength to strength from this point onwards.

 ## Finding material
 Many people have asked me how I find the material listed on satellite-image-deep-learning, and the answer is that for the most part it is found for me!
 Specifically, it is recommended in my Github feed as I have followed the right core group of developers & academics who are responsible for much of the most high profile works listed on the repository.
 These people also star and fork other work which is then highlighted in my feed.
 Since I am interested in work with published code, Github is naturally the best place to find material (honestly if it is on Gitlab I probably wont find it), but LinkedIn and Twitter are also excellent places to chance upon material.
-Beside these locations I also periodically check in on the Computer Vision and Pattern Recognition section of ArXiv[^9], and most days view the Remote Sensing journal[^10], screenshot below:
+Beside these locations I also periodically check in on the Computer Vision and Pattern Recognition section of ArXiv[^8], and most days view the Remote Sensing journal[^9], screenshot below:

 ![](https://raw.githubusercontent.com/robmarkcole/blog/master/images/satellite-image-deep-learning/journal.jpg "The repository on Github")